 Unlike conventional farming, organic farmers are restrained from using synthetic fertilizers, chemical additives, or preservatives in their produces.
 As such, the food you eat has no chemical residues to harm your body.
 And you are also safe from poisonous pesticides posing serious health issues (3).

-Organic farming is a boon to our deteriorating environment.
-As it does not go by the principle of increasing crop size, it has lesser complications for the soil and atmosphere.
+Organic farming is a boon to our deteriorating environment and can promote animal welfare and sustainable farming practices.
+As it does not go by the principle of increasing crop size, it has a better environmental impact and lesser complications for the soil and atmosphere.
 They also conserve water for our future.
 In organic farms, there is increased diversity of crops (4).

 3. High Nutritional Values

 As compared to conventional farming, organic products are rich store houses of minerals.
 Organic farming increases the potency and benefits of soil.
 As such, these benefits are passed on to you whenever you eat these products (3).

 Organic farming induces better taste in your food (5).
 With better nutritional inputs and reduced usage of pesticides and chemicals, organic farms increase this taste considerably.
 You can enjoy naturally sweet apples and berries.
 You can enjoy naturally sweet apples and berries.

 Eat organic and forget about heart disease!
 Yes, organic produce is devoid of any hydrogenated fat.
 This, in turn, reduces your risk of heart-related ailments.
 It also readies you to take on the challenges of hectic life schedules easily – thanks to its high antioxidant content (3).

 6. Organic Is Healthy For Unborn As Well